jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-07-03-new-real-estate-list-item.markdown

 Preconditions 	{#preconditions}
 ---------------------------------

-To publish real estate properties using MELI's APIs, the following preconditions are necessary:
+To list a real estate property using MELI's APIs, the following preconditions are necessary:

 	Having a MELI registered user
 	Having a MELI APP created
 	Getting an access token (authentication)

 List your real estate property 	{#publish}